Influence of channel mixing in fermionic Hong-Ou-Mandel experiments: Full HOM noise in the presence of mixing

 The third term, $\mathcal{S}_\text{c}$ arises from current fluctuations associated with a pair of paths like the dashed ones in Fig.~\ref{fig:sketch_paths_interf}(a).
 There are only a few terms with this origin, and the final result has the simple expression

-The function $\mathcal{Y}$ is explicitly reported in App.~\ref{app:2mixing-points}, but the presence of the time delay $\Delta$ is again intuitively understood by considering the difference in time of flights in the amplitudes of the interfering paths, see Fig.~\ref{fig:sketch_paths_interf}(a).
+The function $\mathcal{Y}$ is explicitly reported in App.~\ref{app:2mixing-points}, but the presence of the time delay $\Delta$ is again intuitively understood by considering the difference in times of flight in the amplitudes of the interfering paths, see Fig.~\ref{fig:sketch_paths_interf}(a). {Since $\mathcal{S}_\text{c}$ is independent of $\delta$, it affects the visibility in Eq.~\eqref{eq:vis} is the same way as $\mathcal{S}_\text{b}$.}

 Finally, $\mathcal{S}_\text{d}$ is given by